1997 Albanian civil unrest: Pyramid schemes

 One day later, on 25 January, Tritan Shehu, the leader of the Democratic Party, was sent to Lushnjë to resolve the situation.
 Upon arrival, he was captured by protesters and held hostage for several hours at the City Stadium, where he was also assaulted.
 Albanian Special Forces intervened to extract Shehu.
 By the morning of 26 January, every government institution in the city had been looted and destroyed, except for the Interior Ministry building, which was protected by the Director of Communications, seven of his engineers, and a guard who refused to abandon his post.

 On 26–27 January, violence erupted in other southern towns, including the major port city of Vlorë.
 On 30 January, the Forum for Democracy was formed by opposition parties to try to lead the protests.
-Anger was also directed at President Sali Berisha and the government for allowing the schemes to continue despite IMF advice.
+Anger was also directed at President Sali Berisha and the government for allowing the schemes to continue, despite IMF advice.
 As allegations grew that Berisha and others in the government had personally profited from the schemes, many became convinced that the Democratic Party had to be removed by force, particularly in Vlorë.

 On 4 February, the government began distributing reimbursements for some of the lost money at subsidiaries of the state-owned National Commercial Bank.
-Instead of quelling the protests, this move backfired and increased public suspicion.
-A check for $550,000 paid by the "Gjallica" firm on 7 January to the Socialist Party accelerated the firm's collapse.
+Instead of quelling the protests, this move backfired, increasing public suspicion.
+A $550,000 check from the "Gjallica" firm, paid on 7 January to the Socialist Party, accelerated the firm's collapse.
 On 5 February, Gjallica declared bankruptcy, and on 6 February, violent protests resumed in Vlorë.
 On 9 February, state police were attacked in Vlorë, and a day later, in the south, a group of 50 Special Forces troops attacked and brutally dispersed protesters.